Updated: February 2023

 Aspire Vilter: Discreet vapour

-The Aspire Vilter is an intriguing device which can use a cigarette like filter to replicate the experience of smoking.
-For stealth vaping, though, you’re going to want to remove the cigarette-like filter and replace it with the standard mouth piece.
+The Aspire Vilter is an intriguing device which can use a cigarette-like filter to replicate the experience of smoking.
+For stealth vaping, though, you’re going to want to remove the cigarette-like filter and replace it with the standard mouthpiece.
 The device is slightly longer than the Smok Thiner below, but it produces a very thin (but still satisfying) stream of vapour.

-Smok Thiner: A vape that doesn’t look like a vape
+Innokin Klypse: A vape that doesn’t look like a vape

 Most e-liquids contain a mixture of propylene glycol and vegetable glycerine.
 Both can be used to vape, but both have different properties.

 For more vapour, you generally use an e-liquid with a VG:PG ratio of 70:30 or higher.
 When you are stealth vaping you are better with a higher PG ratio.
-These produces less vapour.
+These produce less vapour.
 The higher PG ratio will also provide more throat hit.

 If you are using less power, you will be inhaling less vapour.
 So to assuage nicotine cravings, you may need to increase the nicotine strength of the e-liquid you are using.